Rinze283/Author---HydraMarker/README.md

 There are two versions of HydraMarker.
 The **C++ & OpenCV version** is super fast.
 It can finish a 10 $\times$ 10 3-order marker field in 0.03 seconds, and a 85 $\times$ 85 4-order marker field in 1.5 minutes.
 The paper uses this version for experiments.
 The **Matlab version** is built earlier.
 It is significantly slower, and the method is slightly different.
 But if Matlab is more convenience to you, it is totally OK.
 It can finish a 85 $\times$ 85 4-order marker field in 1 hour, and the difference is trivial (we will update the Matlab version shortly).<br /><br />
 There is an **example.cpp/example.m** in C++ & OpenCV / Matlab version.
 It will teach you how to define marker field and tag shapes.
-The functions are also richly commented.
+The relevant functions are also richly commented.
 <br /><br />
-Note that, you can highly customize your marker field by preset some values.
+Note that, you can highly customize your marker field by presetting some values.
 There are four states, 0, 1, $u$, and $h$, where $u$ means unknown and $h$ means hollow.
 The toolkit will fill the unknowns and ignore the hollows.
 You can also define multiple tag shapes, and the toolkit will try to build a marker field satisfying them simultaneously.
 <br /><br />
 For example, if you want a 30 $\times$ 30 circular marker field, whose center area is hollow, and contains a black cross.
 The input marker field should be drawn as below, where black/red/gray means 0/ $u$ / $h$ respectively.